Rescue and Rebuild

 service ssh start

-You can now connect to the server as root with the SSH client on your computer.
+You can now connect to the server as root with the SSH client on a local computer.
 You can also access mounted disks with an SFTP client:

 For instructions on connecting with an SFTP client, see the File Transfer reference manuals.